 About the workshop

 Good quality legislation is understandable and accessible.
 Poor quality legislation is often neither and can incur heavy political, economic, social and environmental costs.
-This workshop aims to give an overview of the analytical skills required to convert policy into legislation, and of the ways in which legislation should be effectively drafted and structured.
+This workshop will give you an overview of the analytical skills needed to convert policy into legislation, and of the ways in which legislation should be effectively drafted and structured.

-The workshop approaches the subject primarily from that of parliamentary counsel, but also from that of the policy-maker who needs to understand how counsel will set about their task.
+The workshop approaches the subject primarily from that of parliamentary counsel, but also from that of policy-makers who need to understand how counsel will set about their task.
 For parliamentary counsel this involves producing legislation that is not only readily understandable by those that are expected to comply with and administer it but is also workable in practice and readily capable of being enforced.

 What the workshop will cover

 During the week you will be able to:

 • Understand what it is that parliamentary counsel needs to know in order to draft legislation effectively